SamClarke2012/tinyDancer/README.md

 ###Schematic

 The TIP120 is overkill for the LED strip, however most vendors sell them in a pack of 2 or 3, so we use it to reduce parts/cost.
-The current limiting resistors can selected to be better suit to your coil.
-For example, a 2k resistor on the magnet line would limit the current flowing to the magnet coil to a maximum of about 2.15A.
-The rational behind this
+The current limiting resistors can selected to be better suit your coil and LED strip requirements.
 The resistence of the coil I used was 18.6 Ohms.
 Using Ohm's law, that's a current draw of about 0.7A @ 12V.
 The TIP120 has an NPN gain of about 1000X, so we only need to flow 0.0007A (7mA) to the TIP120 to barely activate the coil.
-Rounding this up for a bit of overhead to say, 10mA, we can solve of the best suited resistor.
+Rounding this up for a bit of overhead to say, 10mA, we can solve the best suited resistor.

 `
 0.0010mA = (5V-0.7V)/R   # 0.7V typical loss across PN junction.`